nselby/nselby.github.io/_posts/2016-09-17-Update-On-Mader-Firing-The-City-Begs-To-Differ.md

 Maybe.
 I don’t know.
 Neither do you.

-Shaun King, who has never to my knowledge left New York City, claims Mader is a Gem; Chief Alexander and a room full of cops who worked with him, say he was sloppy, that he escalated several incidents, got things wrong, and froze, endangering other officers.
+Shaun King, who has never to my knowledge left his DeKalb Avenue condo, claims Mader is a Gem; Chief Alexander and a room full of cops who worked with him, say he was sloppy, that he escalated several incidents, got things wrong, and froze, endangering other officers.

 I don't know.
 You don't either.